Some combinatorial interpretations of the Macdonald identities for affine root systems and Nekrasov--Okounkov type formulas: Introduction and notations

 Formulas involving hook lengths abound in combinatorics and representation theory.
 One illustrative example is the hook-length formula discovered in 1954 by Frame, Robinson and Thrall \cite{FRT}.
 It states the equality between the number $f^\lambda$ of standard Young tableaux of shape $\lambda$ and size $n$, and the number of permutations of $\lbrace 1,\dots,n\rbrace$ divided by the product of the elements of the hook lengths multiset $\cch(\lambda)$ of $\lambda$, namely:

-Hook lengths formulas such as \eqref{chap2:eqSYT} are useful enumerative tools bridging combinatorics with other fields.
+Hook lengths formulas such as \eqref{chap2:eqSYT} are useful enumerative tools bridging combinatorics with other fields such as representation theory, probability, gauge theory or algebraic geometry.
 A much more recent identity is the Nekrasov--Okounkov formula.
-It was discovered independently by Nekrasov and Okounkov in their work on random partitions and Seiberg--Witten theory \cite{NO}, and by Westbury \cite{We} in his work on universal characters for $\mathfrak{sl}_n$.
+It was discovered independently by Nekrasov and Okounkov in their work on random partitions and Seiberg--Witten theory \cite{NO}, and by Westbury \cite{WeW} in his work on universal characters for $\mathfrak{sl}_n$.
 This formula is commonly stated as follows:

-where $z$ is a fixed complex number.
-This identity was later obtained independently by Han \cite{Ha}, using combinatorial tools and the Macdonald identities for affine type $\tilde{A}_t$~\cite{Mac}.